June 18 - 21, 2014!

-CyberCity is an award-winning, hands-on, lab-based computer technology program for underrepresented students and their teachers.
-CyberCity allows invited students and teachers to explore today’s cutting edge technology.
+CyberCity is an award-winning, hands-on, lab-based computer technology program for underrepresented students.
+CyberCity allows invited students to explore today’s cutting edge technology.
 CyberCity topics and hands-on activities often include:

 - Business etiquette